FErArg/pmpfm/README.md

 - The script 02-xml-creator.sh generates an XML podcast feed

+- Accessing from web browser, index.php shows a field to add new links, and undes that form, shows a list of links not yet downloaded

 # Pending

+- Check new links are secure
-- Web to add new links to the youtubeLinks.db list.
+- Add some login to use the index.php
 - Generate audio summary to incorporate as "chapter" description